 Configure the use of high-resolution photos in Skype for Business Server 2015

-Summary: Configure the use of high-resolution photos in Exchange and Skype for Business Server 2015.
+Summary: Configure the use of high-resolution photos in Exchange Server 2016 or Exchange Server 2013 and Skype for Business Server 2015.

-In Skype for Business Server 2015 photos can be stored in a user's Microsoft Exchange Server 2013 mailbox; that allows for photo sizes up to 648 pixels by 648 pixels.
-In addition to that, Exchange 2013 can automatically resize these photos for use in different products as needed.
+In Skype for Business Server 2015 photos can be stored in a user's Exchange Server 2016 or Exchange Server 2013 mailbox, which allows for photo sizes up to 648 pixels by 648 pixels.
+In addition, Exchange Server can automatically resize these photos for use in different products as needed.
 Typically that means three different photo sizes and resolutions:

-48 pixels by 48 pixels, the size used for the Active Directory thumbnailPhoto attribute.
-If you upload a photo to Exchange 2013 Exchange will automatically create a 48 pixel by 48 pixel version of that photo and update the user's thumbnailPhoto attribute.
-Note, however, that the reverse is not true: if you manually update the thumbnailPhoto attribute in Active Directory the photo in the user's Exchange 2013 mailbox will not automatically be updated.
+64 pixels by 64 pixels, the size used for the Active Directory thumbnailPhoto attribute.
+If you upload a photo to Exchange Server, Exchange will automatically create a 64 pixel by 64 pixel version of that photo and update the user's thumbnailPhoto attribute.
+Note, however, that the reverse is not true: if you manually update the thumbnailPhoto attribute in Active Directory the photo in the user's Exchange mailbox will not automatically be updated.

 96 pixels by 96 pixels, for use in Microsoft Outlook 2013 Web App, Microsoft Outlook 2013, Skype for Business Web App, and Skype for Business.